 Even though the other four tracks return to familiar territory, they retain the emotional and reserved quality of “Lollzen.”
 The static underneath the mix of “Watch” creates a gritty background for the driving drum beats and delicate arpeggios, while sounds enter and exit sporadically.
 The simple repetition in each track allows the layers to show themselves one by one.
 Each second, a sound will seemingly appear out of nowhere, even though it’s been tightly laced in all along.

 “Support (feat.
 Kyle Luntz)” is a bouncier cut, featuring vibraphones and drums that recall the back half of Tortoise’s TNT.
 This comparison signals a larger move in Aguilera’s music: Downtempo is no longer an adequate descriptor—now, pure ambience and delicate experimentation reign.

 In the end, the technicalities and mixing of EP3 are its selling points.
 Aguilera’s attention to detail is impeccable, to the point that each note sounds exactly how it should.
 The tight, tinny drums on “Watch” gives the track a delicate feeling, while the ringing percussion on “End Loop” allows this closing track to feel expansive and grand.
 While a first listen of EP3 might seem less varied and creative than his self-titled EP or Soda, the opposite is true.
-By stripping things down to the barest ideas and structures, Aguilera proves his talents and moves his subtle dance music toward deep listening. –Connor Lockie
+By stripping things down to the barest ideas and structures, Aguilera proves his talents and moves his subtle dance music toward deep listening. –Audrey Lockie